Kaikōura Penguins

 Moulting Penguins

-In Kaikōura moulting penguins are typically reported later, from February-April.
-In recent years, penguins have initiated delayed moults (a result of decreased food sources).
+Penguins undergo a catastrophic moult every year, to replace all plumage.
+Penguins must stay ashore continuously for a three week period to replace feathers during the annual moult.
+In Kaikōura moulting penguins are typically reported later, from February-April due to foraging impacts.
+In recent years, penguins have initiated delayed moults, as a result of decreased food sources and impaired breeding.
 If you encounter a penguin in an unusual area, looking scruffy during this time of year, it is likely undergoing the moult.

 Preventative Care